-- 22.3.3 Each section of the National Youth Action Championships: 10 individual and 5 team trophies per 100 players in each section (average attendance in the past two years); plus plaques for 4 players and coach of top five teams. - 22.3.4 Each age group of the Junior Chess Congress: Top 10 individual finishers in each section and top 5 teams. - 22.3.5 Online National Scholastic Quick Championships.
-To be separately determined and published as part of the rules for this event. - 22.3.6 In addition to the minimum number of awards listed above, extra awards should be presented based on the following calculation: Add the total number of players who have participated in each section over the last two years and divide the average number by 6.
+- 14.3.4 Each section of the National Youth Action Championships: 10 individual and 5 team awards per 100 players in each section, based on the average attendance in the past two years; plus, plaques for 4 players and 1 coach for each of the top 5 teams. - 14.3.5 Each age group of the Junior Chess Congress: Top 10 individual finishers in each section and top 5 teams. - 14.3.6 Online National Scholastic Quick Championships.
+To be separately determined and published as part of the rules for this event. - 14.3.7 In addition to the minimum number of awards listed above, extra awards should be presented based on the following calculation: Add the total number of players who have participated in each section over the last two years and divide the average number by 6.
 These awards should be presented only in the case that the final number exceeds the minimum requirement.
-These additional awards may be allocated to those tied with place award winners. - 22.3.7 Ribbons and certificates for each participant have been used effectively at over-the-board events.
+These additional awards may be allocated to those tied with place award winners. - 14.3.8 Ribbons and certificates for each participant have been used effectively at over-the-board events.
 Such items need no ceremonies and shall be distributed to participants as deemed appropriate by the Chief TD or each Section Chief.
 Organizers should be aware that tangible awards of some nature are recommended for the enhancement of national scholastic events.
-Plans for awards should be included in the bid and in advance publicity for the event. - 22.3.8 Special awards (gender specific awards, etc.) are prohibited.
-Grade-based awards are prohibited at all Spring Nationals. - 22.3.9 Organizers shall not accept donations of extra awards without the approval of the US Chess. - 22.3.10 For the Side Events held as part of a national scholastic tournament the minimum awards will be equal to the minimum offered in the Championship Section.
+Plans for awards should be included in the bid and in advance publicity for the event. - 14.3.9 Special awards (gender specific awards, etc.) are prohibited.
+Grade-based awards are prohibited at all Spring Nationals. - 14.3.10 Organizers shall not accept donations of extra awards without the approval of US Chess. - 14.3.11 For Side Events held as part of a national scholastic tournament the minimum awards will be equal to the minimum offered in the Championship Section.
 See Appendices A and B for specific information on the Blitz and Bughouse events.

-23 SCHOLASTIC MEETING AND OTHER MEETINGS
+15 SCHOLASTIC MEETING AND OTHER MEETINGS

-23.1 Scholastic Meeting
+15.1 Scholastic Meeting

-- 23.1.1 The Director of Events will schedule a Scholastic Meeting at every US Chess National Scholastic Event.
+- 15.1.1 The Director of Events will schedule a Scholastic Meeting at every US Chess National Scholastic Event.
 This meeting usually occurs 15-30 minutes after the start of one of the rounds of play and is led by the tournament's US Chess Scholastic Representative or the Organizer.
 Senior staff from US Chess frequently attend.
-This meeting should last no longer than one hour. - 23.1.2 The purpose of the meeting is to discuss the tournament and any scholastic chess topics.
+This meeting should last no longer than one hour. - 15.1.2 The purpose of the meeting is to discuss the tournament and any scholastic chess topics.
 This meeting is not the place to raise issues about your specific player's game results.

-23.2 Other Meetings
+15.2 Other Meetings

-- 23.2.1 Additional meetings and seminars are common at US Chess National Scholastic events.
-Examples include, but are not limited to: Grandmaster Simultaneous Exhibition, Book Signings, and Lectures; discussions on Women's Chess and/or International Youth Chess; US Chess Executive Director's "Open Door", etc. - 23.2.2 All meetings must be approved by the Director of Events or Organizer in time for them to be printed in the event Program Book.
+- 15.2.1 Additional meetings and seminars are common at US Chess National Scholastic events.
+Examples include, but are not limited to: Grandmaster Simultaneous Exhibition, Book Signings, and Lectures; discussions on Women's Chess and/or International Youth Chess; US Chess Executive Director's "Open Door", etc. - 15.2.2 All meetings must be approved by the Director of Events or Organizer in time for them to be printed in the event Program Book.

-24 INTERNET COVERAGE AND SPECIAL CONSIDERATIONS
+16 INTERNET COVERAGE AND SPECIAL CONSIDERATIONS

-24.1 Before the Tournament
+16.1 Before the Tournament